Ajanil26/Mind-task-Application/README.md

 ## Installation
 ### Prerequisites
 Ensure you have the following installed:
-- Python 3.x
-- Django
-- SQLite / MySQL
-- Node.js & npm (for frontend if applicable)
+- Node.js & npm
+- MongoDB

 ### Steps
 1. Clone the repository: